How to Get Tickets To The Uffizi Gallery

 Get combined tickets to the Uffizi Gallery and another attraction

-If you don’t want to get the Firenzecard, but want to visit more than just the Uffizi Gallery when in Florence, you can consider getting tickets to the Uffizi Gallery combined with tickets to another attraction.
-It will also allow you some savings, as combination tickets are usually sold at a discounted rate.
+If you don’t want to get the Firenzecard, but want to visit more than just the Uffizi Gallery, you can get tickets to the Uffizi Gallery combined with tickets to another attraction.
+This will also allow you some savings, as combination tickets are usually sold at a discounted rate.

-Available options include the Uffizi and Accademia pass; Uffizi, Palazzo Pitti, Boboli Gardens and Accademia Gallery Tickets; Uffizi Gallery and Boboli Gardens; Uffizi Gallery, Palazzo Pitti and Palatine Gallery; Uffizi Gallery and Bargello Museum; and Uffizi Gallery and Brunelleschi Dome.
+There are many options of combined tickets.
+The most popular are the Uffizi and Accademia pass; the Uffizi, Palazzo Pitti, Boboli Gardens and Accademia Gallery tickets; the Uffizi Gallery and Bargello Museum tickets; and Uffizi Gallery and Brunelleschi Dome tickets.

 Tickets to the Uffizi Gallery